Bailey Bill Historic Properties Tax Abatement Program

 The Bailey Bill was passed by the state legislature in 1992 to give local governments the option of granting property tax abatement to encourage the rehabilitation of historic properties.
 Following amended state legislation in 2004, Columbia's City Council also adopted a local amended version of the bill in July of 2007.

 All projects must be reviewed by the Design/Development Review Commission and your district's staff representative for eligibility prior to the start of work.
+Please contact City staff for additional details.

 - Bailey Bill Information